upbound/platform-ref-apigateway/README.md

 * Functions without Functions - stable Crossplane functionality

 ## Implementation specifics
-* Additional helm packaging layer is required but it is a commodity - differente environments can adopt different ways to store charts.
+* Additional helm packaging layer is required but it is a commodity - different environments can adopt different ways to store charts.
 Lot of prominent services can be used for that: from GitHub to ECR, or anything OCI compatible.